kernelkit/infix/doc/cli/introduction.md

 admin@host-12-34-56:/config/> ...             # Try: Tab or ?
 admin@host-12-34-56:/config/> leave
 ```

+The `configure` command also takes an optional path, to start out in a
+sub-context directly, e.g., `configure system authentication`.

 The `leave` command activates the changes by issuing a transaction to,
 essentially, copy the *candidate* back to *running*.
 Depending on the